Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/functions.md

 In our previous example $4$, our domain was the set $\mathcal{O}$ of people who own dogs, and our codomain was the set $D$ of all dogs.
 Note that we cannot select the set of all people as our domain, as some people do not have dogs and our function must be defined for every input in the domain.
 Should we want to do so, we would have to add an item such as "no dog" to $D$.

-But notice that just because we specify something the be the codomain of our function, that does not mean that our function will reach it at any point!
+But notice that just because we specify something to be the codomain of our function, that does not mean that our function will reach it at any point!
 In example $1$, our codomain is all real numbers, but if we pick any negative number, there does not exist an $x$ such that $x^2<0$.
 As such we need a term for the set of all the values our domain can actual get to via the function.

 > **Definition**: The **image set** of a function $f:A\rightarrow B$ is the set of all outputs of $f$ from $A$.
 In set builder $$\text{im}(f)=\\{f(x)|x\in A\\}.$$